top of page

 1. Prepare Before the Test

-• Set Expectations: Explain the purpose of the test in age-appropriate terms.
+• Set Expectations: Explain the process in age-appropriate language.

-• Provide Reassurance: Emphasize that the results will not change the love and care they receive.
+• Provide Reassurance: Emphasize that love and care will remain unchanged regardless of results.

 2. Communicate Thoughtfully

-• Choose the Right Time and Place: Share results in a calm, private setting where the child feels safe.
+• Choose the Right Moment: Share results in a calm, private environment.

-• Be Honest but Sensitive: Use clear, compassionate language to explain the results.
+• Be Honest and Gentle: Use clear, compassionate words.
+Avoid blame.

 3. Offer Emotional Support